Affiliate Disclosure: All links pay commissionReading Time: 13 minutes

 - Measurements: 47 x 47 x 13 mm

 - Display: Always-on colour touch display.
 Laminated Gorilla glass lens with anti-fingerprint coating, protected with extruded stainless steel bezel with lugs.
-Option to have backlight always on.
+Option to have backlight always on during exercise.

 - Display Size 1.2”, resolution 240 x 240.

 - Battery: 346 mAh Li-pol battery.
-Battery life up to 40 h in training mode (GPS and wrist-based heart rate) or up to 7 days in watch mode with continuous heart rate tracking.
+Battery life up to 40 h in training mode (GPS and wrist-based heart rate), up to 100 hours with battery-saving modes, or up to 7 days in watch mode with continuous heart rate tracking.
 Multiple power save options available.

-- Processor: Unknown, however, the Grit X feels faster and smoother to use than the Vantage V Titanium.
+- Processor: Unknown, however, the Vantage V2 is faster and smoother to use than the Vantage V Titanium.

-- GPS & Barometer: Integrated GPS, GLONASS + Galileo (yep).
-Assisted GPS for fast fix times.
+- GPS & Barometer: Integrated GPS, GLONASS + Galileo.
+Assisted GPS for fast fix times, SBAS to increase GNSS accuracy from ground stations.
 Barometric altitude, incline, ascent and descent.